ALICE experiment: A perfect liquid at the LHC

 Off-center nuclear collisions, with a finite impact parameter, create a very asymmetric "almond-shaped" fireball.
 However, experiments cannot measure the spatial dimensions of the interaction (except in special cases, for example in the production of pions).
 Instead, they measure the momentum distributions of the emitted particles.
 A correlation between the measured azimuthal momentum distribution of particles emitted from the decaying fireball and the initial spatial asymmetry can arise only from multiple interactions between the constituents of the created matter; that is, the distribution provides information about how the matter flows, which is related to its equation of state and its thermodynamic transport properties.

 The measured azimuthal distribution of particles in momentum space can be decomposed into Fourier coefficients.
 The second Fourier coefficient, called elliptic flow, is particularly sensitive to the internal friction or viscosity of the fluid, or more precisely, η/s, the ratio of the shear viscosity (η) to entropy (s) of the system.
 For a "thin" liquid such as water, the η/s ratio is small.
 A "thick" liquid, such as honey, has large values of η/s.

 In heavy-ion collisions at the LHC, the ALICE collaboration found that the hot matter created in the collision behaves like a fluid with little friction, with η/s close to its lower limit, that is, almost zero viscosity.

 Measuring the highest temperature on Earth

-In August 2012, ALICE scientists announced that their experiments produced quark–gluon plasma with temperatures of around 5.5 trillion kelvin, the highest temperature matter achieved in any physical experiments thus far.
-This temperature is about 38% higher than the previous record of about 4 trillion kelvin, achieved in the 2010 experiments at the Brookhaven National Laboratory.
+In August 2012, ALICE scientists announced that their experiments produced quark–gluon plasma with temperatures of around 5.5 trillion kelvin (470 MeV), the highest temperature matter achieved in any physical experiments thus far.
+This temperature is about 38% higher than the previous record of about 4 trillion kelvin (340 MeV), achieved in the 2010 experiments at the Brookhaven National Laboratory.

 The ALICE results were announced at the August 13 Quark Matter 2012 conference in Washington, D.C.
 The quark–gluon plasma produced by these experiments approximates the conditions in the universe that existed microseconds after the Big Bang, before matter coalesced into atoms.